Table Tennis: Manika Batra puts India one win away from Tokyo Olympics; men’s team advances too

 With the match tied 2-2, India needed Kamath to win the decider against Bergstrom, a player ranked higher than Kamath.
 But that did not deter the Indian as she managed to make a stunning comeback for a victory in five games.
 She beat Bergstrom 11-8, 8-11, 9-11, 11-7, 13-11, saving two match points.

-Batra’s heroics to win both her matches and Kamath’s cool in tense decider helped India move closer to qualifying for the Tokyo Games.
+Batra’s heroics to win both her matches and Kamath’s cool in the tense decider helped India move closer to qualifying for the Tokyo Games.

-Earlier on the men’s side, India did not face much challenge from Luxembourg and won their tie 3-0 to advance to the next round in which they face Slovenia who defeated Iran.
+Earlier on the men’s side, India did not face much of a challenge from Luxembourg and won their tie 3-0 to advance to the next round in which they face Slovenia who defeated Iran.

 Sharath Kamal and Harmeet Desai began the proceedings for India as they took on Gilles Michely and Eric Gold.
 The Luxembourg pair failed to put up a fight as India cruised to a 11-9, 16-14, 11-6 win in the first game.

 In the men’s singles, Luka Mladenovic put up an incredible fight and won the first two games.
-But ultimately he fell short as Sathiyan Gnanasekaran recovered from two games down to win 8-11, 9-11, 11-3, 13-11, 11-6 and extend India’s advantage over Luxembourg to 2-0.
+But ultimately he fell short as Sathiyan Gnanasekaran recovered to win 8-11, 9-11, 11-3, 13-11, 11-6 and extend India’s advantage over Luxembourg to 2-0.

 The tie was sealed by veteran Sharath Kamal as he defeated Gold 11-3, 11-3, 12-14, 11-5.